-- If you’re planning to apply this fall, but you haven’t yet taken the GMAT, plan to take it this summer.
+If you’re a 2022 applicant who hasn’t yet taken the GMAT, consider taking it this summer.
+Even if it’s optional, a score will help some applicants.
+(Call us at 1.800.809.0800 to discuss your particular situation!)
 That way you’ll get your scores back in time to factor your test performance into your school selection.
 You’ll also leave yourself plenty of time to retake the test in the fall if you aren’t happy with your first score.
 For information on registering for and scheduling a test, visit the GMAC’s website (www.mba.com).

 School and Program Selection:

-- Think about planning some school visits this summer and fall.
-It’s a good idea to visit the campus of any school you’re seriously considering, if you can.
-There’s nothing like the experience of being on-campus and interacting with staff, faculty, and students to give you an idea of what actually attending a program will be like.
+Think about planning some school visits this summer and fall.
+It’s a good idea to visit the campus of any school you’re seriously considering if you can.
+There’s nothing like the experience of being on campus and interacting with staff, faculty, and students to give you an idea of what actually attending a program will be like.
 A campus visit can provide some helpful material for your b-school essays, too.
-For many b-schools, taking the initiative to visit campus can be a decisive factor in your application outcome.
+For some b-schools (like Tuck), taking the initiative to visit the campus can be a decisive factor in your application outcome.

-- Don’t include any schools on your list that you genuinely wouldn’t want to go to if you were admitted – but don’t limit your list to so few schools that you risk being shut out, either.
+Don’t include any schools on your list that you genuinely wouldn’t want to go to if you were admitted – but don’t limit your list to so few schools that you risk being shut out, either.
 You need to be realistic about the admissions chances that even well-qualified candidates face at the top schools.
-If your top priority is to begin an MBA program next fall, you should plan to apply to several different schools, including at least one that you’re fairly confident you would win admission to.
+If your top priority is to begin an MBA program in Fall 2022, you should plan to apply to several different schools, including at least one that you’re fairly confident you would win admission to.

-- Summer is a good time to think about the extracurricular activities that can give your application an edge.
+Summer is a good time to think about the extracurricular activities that can give your application an edge.
 Think about what you do outside of work.
 Will those activities support your case for b-school admission?
 Would you benefit from increasing your level of commitment, or by getting involved in additional groups or activities?
 Would you benefit from stepping up to a leadership position or launching a new project?
-If you do decide to take on new activities or duties, it’s wise to realize you’ll risk giving admissions committees the impression that your involvement was motivated only by the desire to beef up your b-school applications.
+If you do decide to take on new activities or duties, it’s wise to get started well before the application season begins.
+Otherwise, you’ll risk giving admissions committees the impression that your involvement was motivated only by the desire to beef up your b-school applications.

 “It’s a good idea to create a grid in which you match your stories to the essay set for each school’s application.
 This gives you a visual tool to see if you’re properly communicating your positioning across the entirety of the application before you begin writing individual essays.”